ChrisNZL/snap-safari/README.md

 **Requires Safari 5.1 or higher.** (I've only tested this in Safari 5.1; my Mac is too old for Safari 6)

-**Only works for Safari on Mac OS X. Safari on Windows is unsupported.**
+**Only works for Safari on Mac OS X. Safari on Windows is not supported.**

 For extensions for other browsers, please view my other [repositories](https://github.com/ChrisNZL?tab=repositories).